msink/kotlin-libui/README.md

 - [logo](samples/logo)
 - [table](samples/table)

-## Work in progress!
+## Status

-There still is wide area for kotlinization.
+**Warninig:** currently it is just a prototype - works in most cases, but not error prone.
+And both libui and Kotlin/Native are currently in alpha stage, so anything can change.

+Well, I'm not sure this is final DSL syntax, but it works.
+And for now is good enough, let's leave it as is for a while.

-If anyone have ideas how to make this more ideomatic - Issues and PullRequests are welcome.
+If anyone have ideas - Issues and PullRequests are welcome.

+## Documentation

+Currently there are no documentation - see samples and comments in source code.